gdmTechnology/rem/README.md

-Certainly!
-Here's the translated README for your repository:

 # Sensor Data Collection and Command Dispatch Project

 This repository contains a simple application for sensor data collection and command dispatch.
 The application utilizes an event-driven architecture, employing Kafka and MQTT technologies for communication with field devices.
 The project was developed following Test-Driven Development (TDD) and Domain-Driven Design (DDD) practices.